Williams College: Academics

 Williams is a small, four-year liberal arts college accredited by the New England Commission of Higher Education.
-There are three academic curricular divisions (humanities, sciences, and social sciences), 25 departments, 36 majors, and two small master's degree programs in art history and development economics.
-Students may also concentrate in 12 additional academic areas that are not offered as majors (e.g., environmental studies).
+There are three academic curricular divisions (humanities, sciences, and social sciences), 26 departments, 37 majors, and two small master's degree programs in art history and development economics.
+Students may also concentrate in 12 additional academic areas that are not offered as majors (e.g., cognitive science).
 The academic year follows a 4–1–4 schedule of two four-course semesters plus a one-course "winter study" term in January.
 During the winter study term, students study one of various courses outside of typical curriculum for 3 weeks.
 Students typically take this course on a pass/fail basis.
-Past course offerings have included: Ski patrol, Learn to Play Chess, Accounting, Inside Jury Deliberations, and Creating a Life: Shaping Your Life After Williams, among many others.
+Past course offerings have included: Ski Patrol, Learn to Play Chess, Accounting, Inside Jury Deliberations, and Creating a Life: Shaping Your Life After Williams, among many others.
 Williams students often take the winter study term to study abroad or work on intensive research projects.

-Williams' most popular undergraduate majors, based on 2021 graduates, were:
+Williams' most popular undergraduate majors, based on the average of 2022-2025 graduates, were: